 - Our walls are not soundproof – please keep conversations quiet while observing.

-- School Director must give permission to videotape or photograph classes.
+- Artistic Director must give permission to videotape or photograph classes.

 - Please be sure to eat healthy meals and snacks prior to arriving for class.